top of page

 What a Health and Safety Committee is Not

-• Additionally, as per Section 77c, Section 47(3) and Section 48 of the WHS Act, a health and safety committee can assist management to consult on WHS matters.
-This may be beneficial if the workforce is large and there are many work groups whereby it might be difficult or time-restrictive for management to get information they need on WHS matters to be decided on.
+While it is the function of an HSC to assist the business to develop policy, programs, plans, and measures for the workplace as a whole, per Section 77c, Section 47(3) and Section 48 of the WHS Act, a health and safety committee can assist management with its mandatory WHS consultation duties.
+This may be beneficial if the workforce is large and there are many work groups whereby it might be difficult or time-restrictive for management to get information they need to be able to decide on WHS matters.
 An HSC acts as a conduit between management and the workforce.

 A health and safety committee has no “operational” role